- AS OF 21 JAN 2021 - SINGAPORE DAILY COVID CASES: 19 NEW CASES, 4 IN COMMUNITY AND 15 IMPORTED CASES

 Eligible businesses under the Re-Align framework will be identified via two key criteria:

 (a) First, they will be subject to an annual revenue cap to be eligible.
-This criterion will cover the majority of enterprises in Singapore.
+Business's annual turnover must not exceed $30 million (Group Level)

-(b) Second, businesses must have experienced a significant fall in revenue across a comparable time frame pre-COVID19.
+(b) Second, businesses must have experienced a significant fall in revenue of at least 70% in monthly gross income for the period of 1 July 2020 to 31 Dec 2020, compared to 1 July 2019 to 31 Dec 2019.
 This will identify businesses who have been severely impacted even after the resumption of economic and social activities.

 The intended scope of this framework is to cover the majority of small and micro businesses.